andydevs/blog/_drafts/artificial-intelligence.markdown

 Isn't that so much cooler?

-Government regulations and lack of enthusiasm from the public says otherwise, as the majority opinion is on the lines of "we don't care".
-Even Elon Musk, the founder of SpaceX, is talking about "merging with machines", and "living in virtual worlds".

 Oh, come on, Andy!
 "Space Travel"?
 That's science fiction stuff!
-Think realistically!
 Lets instead build an ultra machine that will destroy our very existence and sense of importance.
 Now _that's_ realistic!

+Maybe I'm reading to deep into it.